amritsrivastava-cloud-devops/90DaysOfDevOps/2026/day-20/day-20-solution.md

 # Day 20 – Bash Scripting Challenge: Log Analyzer and Report Generator

 ## Task

-You are a system administrator responsible for managing a network of servers.
+- You are a system administrator responsible for managing a network of servers.
 Every day, a log file is generated on each server containing important system events and error messages.
 Your job is to analyze these log files, identify specific events, and generate a summary report.

-Write a Bash script (`log_analyzer.sh`) that automates the process of analyzing log files and generating a daily summary report.
+- Write a Bash script (`log_analyzer.sh`) that automates the process of analyzing log files and generating a daily summary report.
----
-## Expected Output
-- A Bash script: `log_analyzer.sh`
-- A generated summary report: `log_report_<date>.txt`
-- A markdown file: `day-20-solution.md` documenting your approach

 ## Challenge Tasks

 ### Task 1: Input and Validation